s-k-z/seventy-hccs/README.md

 1. Ensure you have KoLMafia r20738 or later [available here](https://ci.kolmafia.us/view/all/job/Kolmafia/lastSuccessfulBuild/)
 2. Ensure you have Java Runtime Environment 11 or later [available here](https://adoptopenjdk.net/).
 (Oracle JRE 8 was not sufficient in my testing)
-3. Copy **seventy_hccs.ccs** to the KoLMafia ccs folder
+3. Ensure **seventy_hccs.ccs** exists in the the KoLMafia ccs folder
-4. Copy **seventy-hccs-clans.txt** to the KoLMafia data folder and fill in your own clan and fortune teller data
+4. Ensure **seventy-hccs-clans.txt** exists in the KoLMafia data folder and fill in your own clan and fortune teller data

    - First line is the name of the main clan containing VIP Lounge items
    - Second line is the name of the side clan containing a fax machine with Ungulith and a basement with the Mother Slime ready